wp-plugins/enhanced-media-library/readme.txt

 6. Attach media categories to media files from Media Library grid view

-7. Attach media categories to media files in Media Popup while editing posts and pages and filter media files by categories and file types
+7. Attach media categories to media files in Media Popup while editing posts and pages.
+Filter media files by categories and file types

 8. Filter media files by categories and file types in Media Library list view